Credit Card Icon

 Explore Causes and Risk Factors

-• : Injuries to the cornea can lead to the development of nodules.
+• Previous Eye Trauma: Injuries to the cornea can lead to the development of nodules.

-• : Conditions such as keratitis, , conjunctivitis, and can elevate the risk.
-Irritated eyes, frequently triggered by allergies or infections, may also lead to the formation of growths.
+• Chronic Eye Conditions: Conditions such as keratitis, chronic dry eye, and conjunctivitis can increase the risk.
+Irritated eyes, often caused by allergies or infections, may also contribute to the development of nodules.

-• : Exposure to irritants like dust or chemicals may contribute.
+• Environmental Factors: Exposure to irritants like dust or chemicals may contribute.

 The central node represents the condition, and the branches show the different causes and risk factors.
 Each branch provides specific details, helping you understand what contributes to the condition.